Getting started

 Examples - Object-aware cropping (maintain-ratio)

 We can also provide an object-specific focus to crop the image, ensuring that the object is centered while cropping out the less important parts of the image.
+This focus mode can be combined with the zoom transformation to control how much to zoom in/out while cropping.
+Read more about it here.

 Extract crop strategy - (cm-extract)